Welcome to Class 3's webpage!

 Our Trip to Creswell Crags

 Class 3 had a fantastic day at Creswell Crags to explore our topic 'Long Long Ago'.
-We were taught how to search for food, hunt for animals, light fires and how to be 'zooarchaeologists'!
-We also had the opportunity to explore the caves that stone age and ice age people lived in.
+We were taught how to search for food, hunt for animals, light fires and how to surive the Stone Age and Ice Age!
+We also had the opportunity to explore the caves that stone age people lived in.
 How facinating!
 We aren't so sure we would survive the Stone Age, but we had a fab day.
 Take a look at our photos to see what fun we had!